josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Record yourself to see how you look and sound in the video.
 Move your computer to a place with good lighting, if you can.

-If you have really good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
+If you have good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
 Good lighting makes up for a bad camera better than a good camera makes up for bad lighting.
-But get a decent webcam if you can.
+But get a decent webcam if you're able; even a relatively cheap one will probably be better than whatever's built in to your machine.
 Consider an external mic, if you think you need it, but that's more of a luxury than a necessity.

 Spend some time on your background, too.
 It's part of the impression you make.
 If your resume says you're organized and pay attention to details, a messy room will undermine you.
 Work on your background like it's part of your resume.
 (Tip: you can even put interesting personal items back there to help yourself stand out a little bit.)